 Meat from downer animals may be loaded with drugs, some of which are known to pass unchanged through all the processing done to create a finished pet food.
-One toddler who habitually snacked from the cat’s bowl of dry food died of an allergic reaction to penicillin, which was found to be in the cat food at levels over 600 times that allowed in human food products.
-In the 1990s there were two major recalls of dry dog food by different manufacturers due to mold contamination of grain ingredients.
-Some fungal toxins are very dangerous.
-The second recalled food killed more than 20 dogs.
-In 2006, more than 100 dogs died from another food contaminated with a fungal toxin.
+One toddler who habitually snacked from the cat’s bowl of dry food died of an allergic reaction to penicillin, which was found to be in the cat food (Purina Cat Chow) at levels over 600 times the limit allowed in human food products.
+In the 1990s and 2000s there were major recalls of dry dog food by different manufacturers due to mold contamination of grain ingredients.
+Some fungal toxins are very dangerous; more than 120 dogs have died due to contaminated dog food.

 What to do?